Knowledge Management for Biodiversity (KM4B) Initiative

 image credit: www.unsplash.com

-The KM4B Initiative is a CBD Secretariat-led programme aimed at strengthening national capacities in knowledge management to support evidence-based biodiversity planning, policy and decision-making, implementation as well as monitoring and reporting of progress towards the achievement of the Kunming-Montreal Global Biodiversity Framework (GBF) goals and targets through the organization of KM4B Challenges and KM4B trainings and strengthening of KM4B networks and communities of practice.
+The KM4B Initiative is a CBD Secretariat-led programme aimed at strengthening national capacities in knowledge management to support evidence-based biodiversity planning, policy and decision-making, implementation as well as monitoring and reporting of progress towards the achievement of the Kunming-Montreal Global Biodiversity Framework (GBF) goals and targets.
+This is done through various activities, including organization of KM4B webinars, training sessions, challenges (problem-solving workshops) and strengthening of KM4B networks and communities of practice.

 About the Initiative